nickmura/rwc-exercises-lessons/lesson_03-DH-ASYMMETRIC/index.md

 ## ex-06
 > Why do the other standards of Diffie Hellman have best practice 2048 bit prime number security while ECDH is 256 bit?

+ECDLP is a more robust and difficult version of DLP.
+Elliptic curves defined on a finite field are typically in a additive group (while DH/galois group is a multiplicative group), which means given a member of the set, find two members of the set that are the sum of the original.
+(C = A+B) while A,B can respectively be used in the same relationship as C (A could be c for other points, aswell as B).
+A great video demonstrating the properties of ECDH can be found [here](https://www.youtube.com/watch?v=NF1pwjL9-DE).

 ## ex-07
 > Explain the goal of asymmetric encryption and provide a real world example of what it's used for.